John B. Alexander

 John B. Alexander (born 1937) is a retired United States Army colonel.
 An infantry officer for much of his career, he is best known as a leading advocate for the development of non-lethal weapons and of military applications of the paranormal.
 He has written and lectured on UFOs.
 He characterizes his career as having "evolved from hard-core mercenary to thanatologist".
 Alexander figures prominently in journalist Jon Ronson's book The Men Who Stare At Goats (2004), which was later made into a Hollywood film starring George Clooney (2009).
-Robson continued to draw on Alexander's former status and knowledge in several related Channel 4 documentaries, where Ronson examined the subject of New Age ideas influencing the U.S. military.
+Ronson continued to draw on Alexander's former status and knowledge in several related Channel 4 documentaries, where Ronson examined the subject of New Age ideas influencing the U.S. military.

 Biography

 Alexander was born in New York in 1937.
 He enlisted in the Army as a private in 1956, ultimately retiring as a colonel in 1988.
-A "mustang," Alexander was selected to attend Officer Candidate School as a sergeant first class.
-While on active duty, he received degrees from the University of Nebraska (B.G.S. with a concentration in sociology, 1971), Pepperdine University (M.A. in education, 1975) and Walden University (Ph.D. in education, 1980).
+A "mustang," Alexander was selected to attend Officer Candidate School as a sergeant first class and was the honor graduate.
+While on active duty, he received degrees from the University of Nebraska–Lincoln (B.G.S. with a concentration in sociology, 1971), Pepperdine University (M.A. in education, 1975) and Walden University (Ph.D. in education, 1980).
+He later attended The MIT Executive Program in Management of Complex Organizations, at the Sloan School of Management at MIT (1991) and The Program for Senior Executives in National and International Security at Harvard University (1993).

 His assignments include: Commander, Army Special Forces Teams, US Army, Thailand, Vietnam, 1966–69; Chief of Human Resources Division, US Army, Ft.
 McPherson, GA, 1977–79; Inspector General, Department of Army, Washington, 1980–82; Chief of Human Technology, Army Intelligence Command, US Army, Arlington, VA 1982-83; Manager of Tech.
-Integration, Army Materiel Command, US Army, Alexandria, VA, 1983–85; Director, Advanced Concepts US Army Lab.
+Integration, Army Materiel Command, US Army, Alexandria, VA, 1983–85; Director, Advanced System Concepts US Army Lab.
 Command, Aldelphi, MD 1985-88.

-Alexander describes his assignment in 1971 as an infantry officer at Schofield Barracks, Hawaii, during which time he went diving in the Bimini Islands in search of the mythological continent of Atlantis.
-During his career in the army he showed exceptional interest in esoteric techniques explored by Lieutenant Colonel Jim Channon in his First Earth Battalion manual.
-An example is neuro-linguistic programming, with which he hoped to create "Jedi warriors" (according to his own account in his 1990 book The Warrior's Edge).
+Alexander describes his assignment in 1972 as an infantry officer at Schofield Barracks, Hawaii, before which time he went diving in the Bimini Islands in search of the mythological continent of Atlantis.
+During his career in the Army he showed considerable interest in esoteric techniques with his colleague Lieutenant Colonel Jim Channon in his First Earth Battalion manual.
+An example is neuro-linguistic programming, with which he hoped to enhance military members similar to "Jedi warriors" (according to his own account in his 1990 book The Warrior's Edge).
 He has published another book, UFOs: Myths, Conspiracies, and Realities (ISBN 978-0-312-64834-3).

-From 1982 to 1983, Alexander directly reported to Major General Albert Stubblebine as a self-described "freelance colonel" while Stubblebine redesigned the U.S. Army intelligence architecture to incorporate paranormal and New Age-influenced techniques (including Channon's research and remote viewing) during his time as commanding general of the U.S. Army Intelligence and Security Command; reportedly, Alexander was one of Stubblebine's closest colleagues.
+From 1982 to 1983, Alexander directly reported to Major General Albert Stubblebine as a self-described "freelance colonel", Alexander was one of Stubblebine's closest colleagues.